jbisbee1/dyadRobust/README.md

 #### Installation

-`dyadRobust` can be installed from this GitHub repository, simply copy the following lines of code in your R terminal and it should install everything you need to use `dyadRobust` on your computer:
+`dyadRobust` can be installed from this GitHub repository with the following lines of code:

 ```{r}
 if (!require("devtools")) install.packages("devtools")